How Dog Owners Can Avoid Being Bitten By A Lawsuit

 The numbers are up, and it’s not good news: Dogs bite 4.7 million people every year.

 The explanations are nearly as numerous as the pet dogs, now counted at more than 62 million.
 Some speculate that Americans, frightened of crime, are favoring fiercer breeds.
 And busy owners too often leave their pets home alone, untrained and unsocialized.
-Dogs that spend a lot of time by themselves (especially if they’re tied up), aren’t used to being around strangers and haven’t received basic obedience training, are prime candidates to bite.
+If dogs spend a lot of time by themselves (especially if they’re tied up), aren’t used to being around strangers and haven’t received basic obedience training, they are prime candidates to bite.

 It’s far better, of course, to avoid injuries rather than fight about legal liability after they happen.
 And the truth is that dog owners could prevent most bites.